 This request is for an Urban Search and Rescue (USAR) Heavy Rescue Vehicle to be located at the Richmond Fire Department and available to West Contra Costa County, the Operational Area of Contra Costa County, and the entire San Francisco Bay Area region when needed.
 The request includes a vehicle capable of transporting six firefighters and all of the required USAR equipment needed to meet the requirement for a Heavy Rescue vehicle as stated by the California Emergency Management Agency (Cal-EMA).
-This vehicle will also come equipped with incident scene lighting, an electrical inverter for scene power supply, and an air compressor for tool operation and re-supplying breathing air tanks.
 Currently, the Bay Area has a limited number of available Heavy Rescue resources.
 A response to an incident in many parts of the region would be delayed and in some instances not available at all.
 The training component and equipment purchase account for half the total cost of standing up this resource.
 We feel that the region as a whole will benefit greatly from this project, with the benefit of a much reduced cost.